GoogleCloudPlatform/cloud-code-intellij/.github/ISSUE_TEMPLATE.md

-(Please ensure you are running the latest version of Cloud Tools for IntelliJ with _Help > Check for Updates_.)
+(Please ensure you are running the latest version of Cloud Cloud for IntelliJ with _Help > Check for Updates_.)

-- Cloud Tools for IntelliJ version:
+- Cloud Code for IntelliJ version:
-- Google Cloud SDK version _(run `gcloud version` on the command line)_:
 - OS:

 **What did you do?**